andreaporotti/wp-install-powershell/README.md

 ```

 ## Changelog
+### [1.2.0] - 2019-09-22
+**Added**

+- Added the `$wpExtraPhp` variable for the `--extra-php` parameter value.
+- Added the `$wpDisableAutoUpdates` variable to disable the Wordpress auto updates.
+- Added the `$wpDisableFileEdit` variable to disable the Wordpress internal file editor.

 ### [1.1.0] - 2019-09-21
 **Added**

-Delete Wordpress `readme.html` file.
+- Delete Wordpress `readme.html` file.

 ### [1.0.1] - 2019-08-25
 **Fixed**

-Changed the `$serverRootFolderPath` variable default value which should not have a trailing slash.
+- Changed the `$serverRootFolderPath` variable default value which should not have a trailing slash.

 ### [1.0.0] - 2019-08-16
 **Added**

-Initial script version released.
+- Initial script version released.

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)